wbadart/hdsk/README.md

 # Haskell Data Science Kit

-The Haskell Data Science Kit (*HDSK*) project is an attempt to create a well- documented, well-tested, and performant data science library implemented in the Haskell language.
+The Haskell Data Science Kit (*HDSK*) project is an attempt to create a well-documented, well-tested, and performant data science library implemented in the Haskell language.

-Sources suggest that in spite of huge potential for performance gains [[1]] over current de facto methods, adoption of Haskell in the data science community lags for a variety of reasons, the greatest of which seems to be the dearth [[2]] of easy-to-use data science libraries (indeed, searching for "data science" on GitHub yields 14 Haskell-language repositories and **5,807** Python-language repositories [[3]]).
-This project seeks to mediate that issue by presenting a *unified* (though modular) library of data science utilities which encompass the entire life-cycle of a data science project.
+Sources suggest that in spite of huge potential for performance gains over current de facto methods [[1]], adoption of Haskell in the data science community lags for a variety of reasons, the greatest of which seems to be the dearth [[2]] of easy-to-use data science libraries (indeed, searching for "*data science*" on GitHub yields **14** Haskell-language repositories and **5,807** Python-language repositories [[3]]).
+This project seeks to mediate that issue by presenting a *unified* (though modular) library of data science utilities which support the entire life-cycle of a data science project.

 **Disclaimer:** At the time of writing, I am still a beginner in Haskell, and this project is as much about the above stated goal as it is about me learning